cmu-delphi/delphi-epidata/docs/api/covidcast-signals/dsew-cpr.md

 Because DSEW does not provide updates on weekends, estimates are not available for all dates.

 Currently, of all the vaccination signals, county-level data is only available for `people_full_vaccinated`.
-Until 2021-11-15, there were unallocated vaccinated people reported for different states, which are noted by '000' at the end of the FIPs code in the county level.
+Until 2021-11-15, several states reported vaccinated people not allocated to any individual county.
+These unallocated counts were reported using a FIPS code ending with `000` for that state, which is never a FIPS code for a real county.

 There are many high-visibility data notes from the CPR spreadsheets that explain corrections like decresases in cumulative values for state/HHS/national counts.
 For example 'On 02/09/2022, SC issued corrections to their vaccination data, resulting in negative values for those initiating vaccination ages 65+.'
 These can be accessed through the first tab on downloaded CPR worksheets from relevant date ranges (if available)